 Two common techniques for counter-based rollback protection exist (see Table I).
-The first technique is inc-then-store, where the enclave first increments the trusted counter and after that updates its internal state and stores the sealed state together with the counter value to the disk.
+The first technique is inc-then-store, where the enclave first increments the trusted counter and after that updates its internal state and stores the sealed state together with the counter value on disk.
 This approach provides a strong security property (no rollback to any previous state), but if the enclave crashes between the increment and store operations, the system cannot recover from the crash.

-The second technique is store-then-inc, where the enclave first saves its state on the disk together with the latest input value, after that increments the trusted counter, and finally performs the state update [28], [36].
+The second technique is store-then-inc, where the enclave first saves its state on the disk together with the latest input value, after that increments the trusted counter, and finally performs the state update [30], [41].
 If the system crashes, it can recover from the previous state using the saved input.
+This technique requires a deterministic enclave and provides a slightly weaker security property: arbitrary rollback is not possible, but the last input may be executed twice on the same enclave state [41].